Raphael40/Anime-List/README.md

 </h1>

 <p align="center">
     A static site where you can view a list of anime, view the details of a single anime and search for anime.
 It has 100% test coverage on all major React components.
-This site is deployed and can be accessed here: <a href="https://anime-list-vdy4.onrender.com/" target="_blank">Anime List</a> (If the page fails to load the thrid party api may be down, please revisit later)
+This site is deployed and can be accessed here: <a href="https://anime-list-vdy4.onrender.com/" target="_blank">Anime List</a> (If the page fails to load the third party api may be down, please revisit later or check out the old version linked below)
 </p>

 ### Installation & Setup: